 What it changed: How I feel about inherited codebases, and how I manage my confidence working with them.

-I think most recent college graduates, myself included, are “cowboy” coders.
-We have all the changes in our heads, and just try to get them fed from our brains into the compiler as quickly as we can, before we forget all the stuff we want to do.
-Today, I cringe when I think about how many characters of code I’d type between actually running or testing my software; “waiting for the compiler is just going to slow me down, let me get all the code written first and then I’ll debug it!”
+I think most recent college graduates, myself included at the time, are "cowboy" coders.
+I used to have all the changes in my head, and just tried to get them fed from my brain into the compiler as quickly as I could, before I forgot all the stuff I wanted to do.
+Today, I cringe when I think about how many characters of code I'd type between actually running or testing my software; "waiting for the compiler is just going to slow me down, let me get all the code written first and then I'll debug it!"

 Learning the technique of refactoring, in which you change the structure of code without changing the behavior, forces a mental split.
 You realize that "coding" is really two jobs, and that structure and behavior should be altered and tested independently, never at the same time.
 Martin Fowler's Refactoring is a collection of structure-but-not-behavior changes that really provides the toolset for a lot of other books on this list.
 Refactoring is so important that, depending on what language you work with, you may not even think you have to actually read it: your IDE probably supports many of the operations it describes out of the box.
 Nonetheless, it is a critical read, as it puts the reader in the mindset to understand the two hats they must wear as a coder, and how to intentionally change from "coding" to "refactoring".